 Darkness and inclement weather make driving more difficult and should not be the beginner’s first step.

-Don’t take the on-ramp too fast, but when you come off it you should be going close to the speed of freeway traffic (whatever that may be at the time).
+Don’t take the slip road too fast, but when you come off it you should be going close to the speed of motorway traffic (whatever that may be at the time).